playframework/playframework/documentation/manual/javaGuide/tutorials/todolist/JavaTodoList.md

 ## The task form

-A `Form` object encapsulates an HTML form definition, including validation constraints.
+A `Form` object encapsulates a HTML form definition, including validation constraints.
 Let’s create a form for our `Task` class.
 Add this to your `Application` controller:

 ```
 static Form<Task> taskForm = Form.form(Task.class);